 export default Hero

-Next.js's approach does not affect build time at all.
-All optimizations are done at the time of request.
+The approach of Next.js has no impact on build time.
+All optimizations are performed at request time.
 Currently, Next supports four cloud providers: Vercel, Imgix, Cloudinary, and Akamai.

 Next.js is zero-config from the start.